saxenavaibhav/AWS-SAA-C02-Course/README.md

 ## AWS-Fundamentals

-### AWS Support Plans

-- Basic (free)
-- Developer (one user, general guidance)
-- Business (multiple users, personal guidance)
-- Enterprise (Technical account manager)

 ### Public vs Private Services

-Refers to the networking only, not permissions.
+Private and public here refers to the networking (connectivity) only, not permissions.

 - Public Internet: AWS is a public cloud platform and connected to the public internet.
 It is not on the public internet, but is next to it.
+A public AWS service is one which can be connected to from anywhere where you have unrestricted internet access.

+AWS has 2 zones:

 - AWS Public Zone: Attached to the Public Internet.
-S3 Bucket is hosted in the Public Zone, not all services are.
+An AWS service to be classified as public, it must run from this zone. e.g. S3 Bucket is hosted in the Public Zone and you can connect to it via the public internet.
+[You may or may not have permissions though]
 Just because you connect to a public service, that does not mean you have permissions to access it.
-- AWS Private Zone: No direct connectivity is allowed between the AWS Private Zone and the public cloud unless this is configured for that service.
+- AWS Private Zone: This has no direct connectivity to AWS public zone or the public internet.
+Anything created in this zone is private by default.
-This is done by taking a part of the private service and projecting it into the AWS public zone which allows public internet to make inbound or outbound connections.
+You can divide this private zone into individual, isolated private networks using a service called Virtual private cloud (VPC).
+You can create services inside this private zone (e.g. EC2 instances) and by default this has no way of connecting to the public internet and to the AWS public zone.
+You can in some cases configure private services to have public access or in some cases to make them public.
+So the EC2 instance in private zone can be allowed to connect out but nothing from outside can reach it.
+It is also possible to make the instance public so you can connect to it from the public internet.
+But essentially when you make a private service public, what you are doing is, you put a part of it in the public internet that you can then connect to from public internet.
+If you don't make a service public then the only things that can connect to it are the things that are in the same private network or other networks you create private networking links with (such as on premises networks).

 ![Optional Text](./images/publicprivateservice.png)